The Chilling WhatsApp VoIP Hack

 Adopt a security-first mindset in your workplace.

 - Vet all applications used on a device within your workplace and prohibit consumer applications like WhatsApp on these devices.
+Make smart options for communication methods such as an encrypted messenger and secure video conferencing.

 - Continue teaching your employees about the risks associated with unapproved apps, as well as clicking on links and how to identify phishing attacks.
 Don’t ignore these older and more common attack vectors.